jina-ai/finetuner/docs/tasks/text-to-image.md

 ## Data
 Our journey starts locally.
 We have to {ref}`prepare the data and push it to the cloud <create-training-data>` and Finetuner will be able to get the dataset by its name.
-For this example, we already prepared the data, and we'll provide the names of training and evaluation data (`fashion-eval-train-clip` and `fashion-eval-data-clip`) directly to Finetuner.
+For this example, we already prepared the data, and we'll provide the names of training and evaluation data (`fashion-train-data-clip` and `fashion-eval-data-clip`) directly to Finetuner.

 ```{admonition}
 :class: tip